 The number of expedited hearings that may be scheduled weekly is limited and probate hearing time may be found on the Calendar.
-Counsel should contact the Judicial Assistant by telephone to confirm the reservation of expedited hearing time.
+Counsel should contact the Judicial Assistant to confirm the reservation of expedited hearing time.

 Additional information may be found on the Probate and Guardianship page of the Clerk of Courtís website.

-Scheduling Civil Hearings
+Civil and Criminal Hearings

 As indicated on the Calendar page, proceedings in civil and criminal cases may be scheduled during periods designated on the Calendar.
 Hearing time may be reserved and the hearing scheduled in accordance with the Scheduling Guidelines above.